CJHwong/rs-homo/README.md

 - **Native macOS GUI** (AppKit/WebView)
 - **Live streaming**: Pipe Markdown to stdin and see live updates
+- **Open files directly**: Pass a markdown file as an argument to view it instantly
 - **GitHub-flavored Markdown**: Tables, footnotes, strikethrough, task lists
 - **External link handling**: Opens links in your browser